 In collaboration with Classics for All, Magdalen College, Oxford, Snap Theatre, and colleagues in the Middle East, the Gateways programme targets the cultural education of primary and secondary school children in the UK and the Middle East.
 Gateways connects children though shared activities exploring themes in culture, language, and ancient history.

-The Centre for the Study of Ancient Documents makes up part of the Ioannou Centre at the University of Oxford.
-The CSAD is at the forefront of research in Reflectance Transformation Imaging, an imaging technique that allows researchers to see minute details invisible to the naked eye and even microscopes.
-Using this technology, as well as others, the CSAD is embarking on a long-term project to digitally catalogue inscriptions from its many archives, including a corpus of Ptolemaic inscriptions from Egypt, the Ashmolean Latin Inscriptions, and a wide range of Greek squeezes and papyri.
+The University of Oxford's Centre for the Study of Ancient Documents is at the forefront of research in Reflectance Transformation Imaging, a photographic technique that allows researchers to see minute details invisible to the naked eye.
+The IDA has collaborated with the CSAD on numerous projects over the years, including an intensive field study of the Philae Obelisk at Kingston Lacy.
+We have also worked jointly on various cataloguing projects and supported long-term efforts to digitally record a corpus of Ptolemaic inscriptions from Egypt, the Ashmolean Latin Inscriptions, and a wide range of Greek squeezes and papyri.

 Kallos Gallery was founded by Baron Lorne Thyssen-Bornemisza and showcases beautiful pieces of ancient art in the heart of London.
 Kallos mission is to not only display and preserve these artefacts, but to support the Classics and archaeology through outreach programs, educational series and more.
 The IDA has worked with Kallos Gallery to image several pieces in their collection, most notably the Enthroned Korae, and will begin a collaborative project in September 2015.

 The Classics Conclave